Reducing Staff Retention in Nursing Homes

 Today, there is a resounding call for change among staff, industry leaders, and government officials.
 Not only to improve nursing home safety and care quality but also to address poor job quality and working conditions for care teams in more than 15,000 nursing homes nationwide.

-In this guide, we’ll examine the root causes of high staff turnover in nursing homes and its impact on residents and staff.
+In this guide, we’ll examine the root causes of high staff retention in nursing homes and its impact on residents and staff.
 We’ll close with actionable recommendations for reducing staff turnover in nursing homes by leveraging practical and innovative solutions to tackle this urgent problem.

 Why is Staff Turnover Higher in Nursing Homes?